 Soon after my PhD defense, I accepted a position as Assistant Professor at Utrecht University to work with some of the top scholars in my field.

-In my first line of research, I study how organizations can create inclusive work environments in which all employees, regardless of their differences or commonalities, perceive to belong and to be able to be themselves.
-To this end, my colleagues and I have recently developed the Dutch Inclusiveness Monitor (Nederlandse InclusiviteitsMonitor; www.nederlandseinclusiviteitsmonitor.nl).
-Building a bridge between science and practice, this tool aims to (1) diagnose the effectiveness of an organization’s diversity and inclusion policies, (2) compare the organization’s score with a benchmark score derived from other participating organizations, and (3) provide concrete and evidence-based suggestions for improvement.
+Together with my colleagues, I developed and launched the Netherlands Inclusivity Monitor (NIM).
+Building a bridge between diversity science and practice, the NIM aims to (1) diagnose the effectiveness of an organization’s diversity and inclusion policies, (2) compare the organization’s score with a benchmark score derived from other participating organizations, and (3) provide concrete and evidence-based suggestions for improvement.

 Besides having a real impact on work organizations, the NIM yields a large amount of high quality data.
 Hence, I was fortunate to be able to secure grants from Instituut Gak and the Goldschmeding Foundation.
 These grants are used (1) to translate the collected data into practical and scientific output and (2) to further expand the number of organizations participating in the NIM.